Find Trade Colleges

 Top 10 Best Allied Health Professions Undergraduate Certificate Schools

-Our 2023 rankings named Pitt Community College the best value school in North Carolina for allied health professions students working on their undergraduate certificate.
-Located in the suburb of Winterville, Pitt Community College is a public college with a medium-sized student population.
+Our analysis found Pitt Community College to be the best value school for allied health professions students who want to pursue a undergraduate certificate in North Carolina.
+Located in the medium-sized suburb of Winterville, Pitt Community College is a public college with a moderately-sized student population.

-Pitt Community College undergraduate students pay an average of $1,940 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Pitt Community College are $1,940 a year.
 On average, allied health graduates from Pitt Community College take out $11,678 in student loans while working on their Undergraduate Certificate.

 Pitt Community College excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Allied Health Professions Undergraduate Certificate Trade Schools in North Carolina list.

-Out of the 18 schools in North Carolina that were part of this year’s ranking, Forsyth Technical Community College landed the # 2 spot on the list.
-Located in the midsize city of Winston-Salem, Forsyth Tech is a public school with a moderately-sized student population.
+The excellent undergraduate certificate programs at Forsyth Technical Community College helped the school earn the #2 place on this year’s ranking of the best value allied health professions schools in North Carolina.
+Located in the medium-sized city of Winston-Salem, Forsyth Tech is a public school with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at Lenoir Community College are $2,568 a year.